vxlang/vxlang.github.io/index.md

 - A random context has been applied to the virtual machine.
 - Improved deployment file structure.
 - Improved the speed of the behavior.
+  - Hotfix.2023.02.27
+    - Add Virtual Contexts and Update version logo.
+  - Hotfix.2023.02.28
+    - If there is no relocation table, a bug that fails engine operation has been fixed.
+    - The process pause detection function is force-enabled.
   - [Download](https://github.com/vxlang/vxlang-page/releases/tag/0.9.0)

 ## Goal